Vaz wins Guinea-Bissau presidential run-off: elections commission

 Turnout for the election was 78.1 percent, down from the nearly 90 percent recorded in last month’s first round vote.

-Weak state institutions, along with its maze of islands and unpoliced mangrove creeks, have made the former Portuguese colony a paradise for smugglers of Latin American cocaine destined for Europe.

-Since Guinea-Bissau won independence in 1974, no elected leader has completed a five-year term and analysts say donors and regional powers who have been bankrolling the interim administration are frustrated with the recurrent crises.

-Reporting by Alberto Dabo; Writing by Joe Bavier; Editing by Mark Heinrich
+Reporting by Alberto Dabo; Writing by Joe Bavier; Editing by Alison Williams